0x4447/0x4447-product-sftp-office-single/README.md

 ## CPU Load

 Since we're using a t3.nano type server, the monthly price should be around $0.0052/h * 24/h * 30/d = $3.74 a month.
 Check the [AWS pricing page](https://aws.amazon.com/ec2/pricing/on-demand/) to make sure this calculation is still valid.
 Also, we're using a T3-type instance, so you might be charged for Burst mode if the CPU time go exceeds the average.
-In general, the VPN generates very little CPU load.
+In general, the SFTP generates a small CPU load.
 But we're running a complex operating system, so if any process gets stuck in an endless loop or the server is somehow compromised, you should be aware that the CPU load could go way up.

 ## Network